telerik/ajax-docs/api/server/Telerik.Web.UI/RibbonBarApplicationSplitMenuItem.md

 Use the property to set the header that appears at the top of the
             	popup menu of the ApplicationSplitMenuItem text.

-###  ExpandAccessKey `String`
+###  ImageUrl `String`

-Gets or sets the access key that allows you to navigate to the
+Gets or sets the image URL of the ApplicationMenuItem.

-            SplitMenuItems's child items
+#### Remarks
+Use the ImageUrl property to specify a custom
+            	image to be displayed for the ApplicationMenuItem.

+###  Items `RibbonBarApplicationMenuItemBaseCollection`

+Gets a RibbonBarApplicationMenuItemCollection object that contains the items of the ApplicationSplitMenuItem.

+#### Remarks
+Use the Items property to access the items of the ApplicationSplitMenuItem.
+You can also use the Items property to
+            	manage the items.
+You can add, remove or modify items from the Items collection.

 ###  Text `String`